Frequently Asked Questions

 I would encourage you to take the time to put some seed on a piece of plain white paper and use a magnifying glass to see their wonderful variety of shape and size.
 Even more amazing is looking at them under a microscope at x20 magnification – this is how I check and identify seeds – tiny round seeds that look the same to the naked eye can be from several different species and will have a very different appearance when magnified x20.
 At this magnification they can be seen for what they are, some of Mother Nature’s incredibly beautiful designs!

 When will the wild flowers appear?
 If you sow in the autumn (from September) some of the plants will germinate within a month, particularly the Corncockle (stocky, hairy little seedlings) they will survive the winter quite happily.
-Most of the plants will germinate in April and May depending upon rain and temperature.
-Flowering will usually start from May and can carry on right through the spring and summer.
-If you sow in the spring (March, April or May) the plants should start germinating a few weeks later, with flowering starting in June.
-The later you sow the longer you will have to wait for flowering.
+Most of the plants will germinate from April and May depending upon rain and temperature.
+Flowering will usually start anytime from May onwards and will continue right through the spring and summer and often well into the autumn.

 Future management to keep your wild flower area healthy.
 Annual wild flowers need to create new plants from seed every year (unlike most of the flowers in my other seed mixes, which contain perennial species).
 So at the end of the summer or during the autumn cut and clear the wild flower area, knocking any seeds still present within their pods to the ground and remove any weeds (you can spray the area with Roundup to clear any grass etc as it will not effect the seeds present).
 Then you can either trust that enough seed has been spread from the year’s flowers to generate a new population of annuals next year or you can spread some fresh seed onto the soil.